arielccjr/Journal2025/README.txt

             : NEGATIVE(<): -1
             : ZERO(=): 0
         : MORE-REGISTERS-A, -B, -C... & TEMPORARY-MEMORY-BITS

-    ~PROGRAMMING:
-        : FETCH / INPUT STATEMENTS:
-            : IMPORT Library/Package
-            : DECLARE/INITIALIZE Variables
-            : Queries (SELECT, WHERE, JOIN, AGGREGATE functions): Extract insights and support decision-making.
-        : INSTRUCTIONS: MEMEORY-ADDRESS + OPERATION
-            : DATA DEFINITION LANGUAGE (CREATE, ALTER, DROP commands): Sets up the database structure for efficient storage.
-            : DATA MANIPULATION LANGUAGE (INSERT, UPDATE, DELETE statements): Keep datacase data updated and accurate.
-            : STORED PROCEDURES (CREATE, PROCEDURE, parameters, transactions, and error handling): Improve performance and handle business logic efficiently.
-            : TRIGGERS (CREATE TIGGER for INSERT, UPDATE, DELETE): Enforce rules and log/audit changes automatically.
-        : EXECUTE / OUTPUT STATEMENTS:
-            : TRIGGERS/CONDITIONALS: Perform actions based on conditions.
-                : If/ElseIf/Else: Executes code based on logical conditions.
-To handle multiple outcomes.
-                : Switch: Simplifies multi-condition branching.
-To streamline complex conditional logic.
-                : Exception Handling: Manages runtime errors.
-To handle errors gracefully and ensure program stability.
-            : LOOPS: Repeats code execution based on conditions.
-To perform repetitive tasks.
-                : While: Repeats while a condition is true.
-To handle indefinite iteration.
-                : Do-While: Executes at least once before checking conditions.
-To ensure at least one iteration.
-                : For: Iterates a specific number of times.
-To handle definite iteration.
-            : RETURN: Exits a function and optionally returns a value.
-To end execution and provide a result.
-                : Then/Else/Next...
-                : Continue: Skips to the next iteration.
-To bypass unnecessary code in specific cases.
-                : Break: Exits a loop or switch statement early.
-To terminate iterations based on conditions.

    ~RHETORIC: QUESTION-PLAN
         ~0: TITLE:                      How do we know each other?
 How do we find closure?